proxytranslation/user-docs/introduction/introduction.md

 ### 3. Publish & Maintain

-After the translation by the proofreaders, you can verify the serving domain and publish the translated website.
+After the translation is greenlit by the proofreaders, you can verify the serving domain and publish the translated website.
 Add a language selector to the source site.
 Generally, it is with publishing a website that a deadline is met.

 But don't forget that a website is a living thing, with new content arriving every day - the final stage of website localization is always